 The first Wednesday of November is celebrated as Stress Awareness Day.
-This year, the day falls on November 4.
 Studies show that one of the leading causes for stress among entrepreneurs comes from having to deal with expectations.
 In an interview with Forbes, Sadhguru answered a question on this issue.
 Let’s see what he had to say.

 Questioner: A main stress point for any manager or an entrepreneur is to manage peer group relationships.
 After all, many enterprises start with friends and family.
 We find that entrepreneurs go through a lot of stress and anxiety when they are building their enterprise, especially when the enterprise is doing well.
 The whole burden of societal expectations – whether it’s from family, friends, or even the media – can be fairly onerous.
 What advice would you give entrepreneurs who have to deal with balancing relationships at one end and yet keeping the focus on performance?